krugerd/otto/README.md

 - add Active, add Eligible, or List all roles assigned to users
 - roles are selected from a GUI inputbox

-#Input file format:
+# Input file format:

 Input file needs to be a text file only containing the UPN of the users to be modified.
-For example: aaron.jimmyjoe@163dev.onmicrosoft.com aaron.jimmylegs@163dev.onmicrosoft.com aaron.jimmyjohn@163dev.onmicrosoft.com
+For example:

+aaron.jimmyjoe@123dev.onmicrosoft.com
+aaron.jimmylegs@123dev.onmicrosoft.com
+aaron.jimmyjohn@123dev.onmicrosoft.com